 Who are these people providing 'moments of care'?

-This new army of 'helpers', are unlikely to identify themselves as carers.
+This army of 'helpers', are unlikely to identify themselves as carers, let alone unpaid carers.

 We are neighbours, friends, sons, daughters, in-laws, siblings, aunts and uncles.
 Just simply doing 'the right thing' - supporting people we know, who are in need.